sliplib — A module for the SLIP protocol

 The sliplib module implements the encoding and decoding functionality for SLIP packets, as described in RFC 1055.
 It defines encoding, decoding, and validation functions, as well as a driver class that can be used to implement a SLIP protocol stack, and higher-level classes that apply the SLIP protocol to TCP connections or IO streams.
 Read the documentation for detailed information.

 The SLIP protocol is described in RFC 1055 (A Nonstandard for Transmission of IP Datagrams over Serial Lines: SLIP, J. Romkey, June 1988).
 The original purpose of the protocol is to provide a mechanism to indicate the boundaries of IP packets, in particular when the IP packets are sent over a connection that does not provide a framing mechanism, such as serial lines or dial-up connections.

 There is, however, nothing specific to IP in the SLIP protocol.
-SLIP offers a generic framing method that can be used for any type of message that must be transmitted over a (continuous) byte stream.
-In fact, the main reason for creating this module was the need to communicate with a third-party application that used SLIP over TCP (which is a continuous byte stream) to frame variable length messages.
+SLIP offers a generic framing method that can be used for any type of data that must be transmitted over a (continuous) byte stream.
+In fact, the main reason for creating this module was the need to communicate with a third-party application that used SLIP over TCP (which is a continuous byte stream) to frame variable length data structures.

 The recommended basic usage is to run all encoding and decoding operations through an instantiation driver of the Driver class, in combination with the appropriate I/O code.
 The Driver class itself works without any I/O, and can therefore be used with any networking code, or any bytestream like pipes, serial I/O, etc. It can work in synchronous as well as in asynchronous environments.

 The Driver class offers the methods send and receive to handle the conversion between messages and SLIP-encoded packets.